Palace of Ajuda: History

-Peninsular Wars
+Peninsular War

-By 1807, the painters, sculptors and decorators had been contracted, but the arrival of Junot's forces immediately stopped the build as the Royal Family fled to Brazil (Rio de Janeiro).
+By 1807, the painters, sculptors and decorators had been contracted, but the arrival of Jean-Andoche Junot's forces immediately stopped the build as the royal family fled to Brazil (Rio de Janeiro).
 Yet, Junot insisted that the building should continue.
 But in 1809, the French invasion of the Portuguese territory finally caused the suspension of the project.
-By 1812, Francisco Fabri returned to chef the project, since José da Costa e Silva had also joined the Royal Family in Brazil.
+By 1812, Francisco Fabri returned to chef the project, since José da Costa e Silva had also joined the royal family in Brazil.
 Fabri's model was based on the Palace of Caserta in Naples, designed by Luigi Vanvitelli.
 He envisioned an ample palace design, directed South, towards the Tagus River, with four main towers at its angles: the works restarted in 1813.

-In 1814 and 1815 work progressed in the rooms and staircases that were completed, with Taborda, Fuschini, Calisto, Cyrillo Volkmar Machado (and his assistant Oliveira Góis), and Máximo Paulino dos Reis as painters, while decorator Manuel Piolti took over the interior layout.
+In 1814 and 1815 work progressed in the rooms and staircases that were completed, with Taborda, Fuschini, Calisto, Cirilo Volkmar Machado (and his assistant Oliveira Góis), and Máximo Paulino dos Reis as painters, while decorator Manuel Piolti took over the interior layout.
 In 1814, Cyrillo painted the Sala do Dossel.
 In April 1815, the quarry of Lameiras was appointed to extract rock for the columns of the main floor.

 Manuel Caetano da Silva Gaião joined the project in 1815 to assist the team.
 In 1817, Francisco Fabri died, and was replaced by his assistant, António Francisco Rosa, who was forced by the Royal Treasury to curb the scope of the project.
-Several individual projects were completed in 1818: Domingos Sequeira returned to direct the painting of the palace; the model for the south tower, authored by José Joaquim de Sousa was completed; on 26 September the vaulted ceiling was erected in the vestibule; and on 12 November, the decorative works in the Sala dos Embaixadores (Ambassador’s Hall) were cleaned by contractors Severiano Henrique Pereira and Francisco de Paula.
+Several individual projects were completed in 1818: Domingos Sequeira returned to direct the painting of the palace; the model for the south tower, authored by José Joaquim de Sousa was completed; on 26 September the vaulted ceiling was erected in the vestibule; and on 12 November, the decorative works in the Sala dos Embaixadores (Ambassador's Hall) were cleaned by contractors Severiano Henrique Pereira and Francisco de Paula.

-King John VI, still in Brazil, began to show interest in the project, and presented the designs to his local architects Grandjean de Montigny and João da Silva Moniz.
-When António Francisco Rosa took over the work in 1818, the project progressed at a slightly accelerated pace, on the assumption that the Royal Family would return.
+King John VI, still in Brazil, began to show interest in the project, and presented the designs to his local architects Auguste-Henri-Victor Grandjean de Montigny and João da Silva Moniz.
+When António Francisco Rosa took over the work in 1818, the project progressed at a slightly accelerated pace, on the assumption that the royal family would return.
 But, the Cortes were insecure about the expenses in completed Ajuda.